WalletHub, Financial Company

 - Some credit cards offer rewards in the form of statement credits.
 If you redeem for credits totaling more than you owe, you’ll have a negative balance.

-- If you want a cash refund, you’ll have to call your bank’s customer service number.
+If you want a cash refund, you’ll have to call your bank’s customer service number.
+Otherwise, the issuer will typically cut a check after several months of card inactivity.
 The customer service representative will tell you whether or not you need to submit your request in writing.

 @triggs_joey